dshetty100/MechaCar_Statistical_Analysis/README.md

 In this project we have performed a statistical analysis of automobile performance using R programming language.
 The goal of this project is to:
 * identify which variables in the dataset predict the mpg of MechaCar prototypes;
-* Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots;
+* collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots;
 * determine if manufacturing lots are statistically different from the mean population;
 * design a study to compare the MechaCar performance against vehicles from other manufacturers.